Meet the Executive Board

 Position Description:

-The main responsibilities are setting and overseeing a year-long budget of around $150,00.
+The Vice President of Finance sets and oversees a year-long budget of around $150,000.
 This includes scheduling and documenting payments of each of the executive board members and collecting dues twice a year from all Panhellenic chapters.

 Year: Junior